-- For students officially enrolled in this course, continuous assessment obtained on Practice and Development Learning will be valid through final evaluation periods for the current academic year, but not for the following academic year. - All students enrolled in the course must turn in a fully completed photo card to the professor within the first two weeks of class (including a valid email address and phone number). - International exchange students (Socrates/Erasmus/PIMA) sit the same exams and are evaluated according to the same criteria as other students.
+- For students officially enrolled in this course, continuous assessment obtained on Practice and Development Learning will be valid through final evaluation periods for the current academic year, but not for the following academic year. - International exchange students (Socrates/Erasmus/PIMA) sit the same exams and are evaluated according to the same criteria as other students are.